Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-01-05-building-eclipse-platform.markdown

 First, check you have ~13 Go of free disk space ...

-The only re-requisite is to have  have jdk8 + maven 3 installed.
+The only pre-requisites is to have jdk8 + maven 3 installed.
 For example in a "setenv-jdk8-mvn3.sh" to source from your ~/.bashrc, you can add something like
 {% highlight text %}
 export JAVA_HOME=/opt/devtools/jdk/jdk1.8.0